HTTPArchive/almanac.httparchive.org/src/content/en/2019/resource-hints.md

 ### Native lazy loading

 [Native lazy loading](https://web.dev/native-lazy-loading) is a native API for deferring the load of off-screen images and iframes.
 This frees up resources during the initial page load and avoids loading assets that are never used.
-Previously, this technique could only be achieved through third-party Javascript libraries.
+Previously, this technique could only be achieved through third-party JavaScript libraries.

 The API for native lazy loading looks like this: